Georgemy

-Georgemy Gonçalves (born 15 August 1995) is a Brazilian football player who plays as goalkeeper for Vila Nova.
+Georgemy Gonçalves (born 15 August 1995) is a Brazilian football player who plays as goalkeeper for Novorizontino.

 Club career

 Early career

 Georgemy started his youth football career at Cruzeiro.

 Cruzeiro

 On 1 July 2015, Georgemy was called up for Cruzeiro first team.

 Estoril (loan)

 On 13 July 2015, he was loaned to Estoril for a season.
 He made his professional league debut against C.D.
 Tondela on 15 February 2016.
 In this game, he played 6 minutes of the game, after he replaced Leo Bonatini.
 He played 6 games for Estoril and gave up 7 goals.

 Vitória de Guimarães (loan)

 On 19 July 2016, he was loaned to Vitória de Guimarães.

 International career

 He was a member of Brazil national under-20 football team for 2015 FIFA U-20 World Cup Brazil finished the competition as runners-up, but Georgemy didn't play any games in the competition.